From a lighting design perspective, it's crucial to consider the environment of the workplace when selecting LED high bay or low bay lights.

 Fixture Lead Time

-Explosion proof or hazardous location rated lights are often not stocked by many suppliers.
+Many suppliers often do not stock explosion-proof or hazardous location-rated lights.
 They remain a special-order item for most projects, independent of order quantities.

-The availability of high bay and low bay explosion proof lights is an important consideration for projects.
-Especially when working with tight deadlines for a lighting installation.
+The availability of high bay and low bay explosion proof lights is an essential consideration for projects.
+Especially for a lighting installation with tight deadlines.

-Prioritizing North American Made products avoids delays for lighting project.
+Prioritizing North American Made products avoids delays for lighting projects.
 These can be shipped from electrical distributors or drop-shipped directly to sites.

 Future Upgrade and ServiceabilityNemalux-Service-and-Support-a-600

 LEDs and their power supplies outlast conventional HID high bays by many years.
-Despite this longevity, it is important to specify and install lights designed with service in mind.
-In case of explosion proof lights for hazardous location use, it is important to maintain the system for many decades.
-These systems are heavy duty equipment and operators want to maximize their positive impact.
+Specifying and installing lights designed with long-lasting service in mind is essential.
+In case of explosion proof lights for hazardous location use, it is crucial to maintain the system for many decades.
+These systems are heavy-duty equipment, and operators wanting to maximize their positive impact.
 Upgrading aging light engines and power supplies offers a low-cost opportunity to extend system life.

 Energy Rebates for LED High Bay and Low Bay Lights

-Energy efficiency and long system life make LED high and low bays a good option for industrial facilities.
-Locations that need explosion proof lights for hazardous areas are also transitioning to LED models.
-This transition process is ongoing and can be supported by rebate programmed.
-These are specific to each location and should be identified prior to project execution.
+Energy efficiency and extended system life make LED high and low bays a good option for industrial facilities.
+Hazardous locations that need explosion proof lights are also transitioning to LED models.
+This transition process is ongoing; some funds can come from rebate programs.
+These are specific to each area and should be identified before the project execution.

 Rebate eligibility ensures access to incentives offered by utility companies.
-It's important to consider the latest Design Lights Consortium (DLC) listings.
-Power requirements, lumen output and other specifications define eligibility levels for LED fixtures.
+Considering the latest Design Lights Consortium (DLC) listings is essential.
+Power requirements, lumen output, and other specifications define eligibility levels for LED fixtures.

-Collaborating with a lighting partner is key for project success.
+Collaborating with a lighting partner is vital for project success.
 They can assist in assessing options and refining a strategy.
-Delivering products that meet project goals, budgets and ensuring uninterrupted operations.
+Delivering products that meet project goals and budgets and ensuring uninterrupted operations.

 Mid-range fixtures may provide better long-term financial outcomes.

-Conducting a mock-up to test performance in existing facilities is common.
-Installing a group or row of fixtures where possible allows to gauge performance.
+The expectation is to conduct a mock-up to test performance in existing facilities.
+Installing a group or row of fixtures allows us to gauge performance.